Maritime Gendarmerie

 The Maritime Gendarmerie (Gendarmerie maritime) is a component of the French National Gendarmerie under operational control of the chief of staff of the French Navy.
 It employs 1,157 personnel and operates around thirty patrol boats and high-speed motorboats distributed on the littoral waterways of France.
-Like their land-based colleagues the Gendarmes Maritime are military personnel carry out policing operations in addition to their primary role as a coast guard service.
+Like their land-based colleagues the Gendarmes Maritime are military personnel who carry out policing operations in addition to their primary role as a coast guard service.
 They also carry out provost duties within the French Navy.

 The uniforms and insignia of the Gendarmerie Maritime are very similar to those of the French Navy, but the ranks used are those of the rest of the Gendarmerie (which are the same as the traditional ranks of the French Cavalry).

 Mission

 The mission of the Maritime Gendarmerie is as follows: